Solid wood bottom rail for balustrade

 Close

-Solid Wood Bottom Rail – Interior Balustrade Component in Pine, Fir, Beech or Douglas Fir
+Solid Wood Bottom Rail - Interior Balustrade Component in Pine, Silver Fir, Beech or Douglas Fir

-The solid wood bottom rail is the lower horizontal piece of a balustrade, on which the balusters rest and are fixed.
-It forms the structural link between the posts and the infill elements, and directly determines the overall solidity.
-This model is designed exclusively for interior use — floor-level balustrades, walkways, mezzanines — and is not suitable for outdoor installation without appropriate additional protection.
+The solid wood bottom rail is the lower horizontal component of a balustrade, the piece on which the balusters rest and are fixed.
+It forms the structural connection between the posts and the infill elements, and directly determines the strength of the assembly.
+This model is designed exclusively for indoor use - floor-level guardrail, walkway, mezzanine - and is not suitable for outdoor installation without additional appropriate protection.

-Available in four species (pine, fir, beech, douglas fir) and three lengths (100, 150 or 200 cm), it fits into a balustrade system built piece by piece.
-Its 50x30 mm section and calibrated groove of 18 mm wide x 15 mm deep allow the insertion of matching tenon balusters.
-The piece is delivered unfinished, untreated: a finish (oil, woodstain or paint) is required before or after assembly.
+Available in four species (pine, silver fir, beech, douglas fir) and three lengths (100, 150 or 200 cm), it integrates into a balustrade system built piece by piece.
+Its section of 50x30 mm and its groove calibrated to 18 mm wide x 15 mm deep allow the insertion of matching tenon balusters.
+The piece is delivered raw, untreated: a finish (oil, woodstain or paint) is required before or after assembly.

 Each species has distinct technical and visual characteristics.
-The choice depends as much on the intended use as on the desired aesthetic — details by species are given in the table below.
+The choice depends as much on the intended use as on the desired aesthetic - species-specific details are shown in the table below.

 CharacteristicDescription